-Contaminant Violation Yes/No Date of Sample Level Detected (Avg. / Max.)
-(Range) Unit of Measure -ment MCLG Regulatory Limit Likely Source of Contamination Health Effects Entry Point 2 Turbidity No 1/19 - 12/19 0.02 (0.01 - 0.18) NTU N/A 0.3 NTU Soil runoff Turbidity has no health effects.
+Table 1: Table e of Detect ted Conta minants Contaminant Violation Yes/No Date of Sample Level Detected (Avg. / Max.)
+(Range) Unit of Measure -ment MCLG Regulatory Limit Likely Source of Contamination Health Effects Entry Point 2 Turbidity No 1/24 - 12/24 0.03 (0.02 - 0.06) NTU N/A 0.3 NTU Soil runoff Turbidity has no health effects.
 However, turbidity can interfere with disinfection and provide a medium for microbial growth.
 Turbidity may indicate the presence of disease-causing organisms.
 These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps, diarrhea, and associated headaches.
 Please pay special attention to the additional statement in this document regarding Cryptosporidium.
-Entry Point 2 Turbidity No 1/19 - 12/19 100% of samples less than 0.3 NTU NTU N/A TT = 95% of samples < 0.3 NTU Soil runoff Radioactive (Contamina nts Gross Alpha Particles No 2/20 0.579 pCi/L N/A MCL=15 Erosion of natural deposits of certain radioactive minerals Certain minerals are radioactive and may emit a form of radiation known as alpha radiation.
-Some people who drink water containing alpha emitters in excess o the MCL over many years may have an increased risk of getting cancer.
+Entry Point 2 Turbidity No 1/24 - 12/24 100% of samples less than 0.3 NTU NTU N/A TT = 95% of samples < 0.3 NTU Soil runoff Synthetic Org ganic Conta aminants Perfluoroocta- noic Acid (PFOA) 4 No 2/24- 10/24 1.57 ng/L N/A MCL=10 PFOA/PFOS caused a range of health effects when studied in animals at high exposure levels.
+The most consistent findings were effects on the liver and immune system and impaired fetal growth and development.
+Studies of high-level exposures to PFOA/PFOS in people provide evidence that some of the health effects seen in animals may also occur in humans.
+The United States Environmental Protection Agency considers PFOA/PFOS as having suggestive evidence for causing cancer based on studies of lifetime exposure to high levels of PFOA/PFOS in animals.
+Perfluoroocta- nesulfonic Acid (PFOS) 3 No 2/24- 10/24 1.5 ng/L N/A MCL=10 Released into the environment from widespread use in commercial and industrial applications Radioactive C Contamina nts l Gross Alpha Particles No 2/20 0.579 pCi/L N/A MCL=15 Erosion of natural deposits of certain radioactive minerals Certain minerals are radioactive and may emit a form of radiation known as alpha radiation.
+Some people who drink water containing alpha emitters in excess of the MCL over many years may have an increased risk of getting cancer.
 Radium 226 and 228 combined No 2/20 0.343 pCi/L N/A MCL=5 Decay of natural and man- made deposits of certain radioactive minerals.
 Some people who drink water containing radium 226 or 228 in excess of the MCL over many years may have an increased risk of getting cancer.
 Uranium No 3/14 0.036 μg/L N/A MCL=30 Erosion of natural deposits Some people who drink water containing uranium in excess of the MCL over many years may have an increased risk of getting cancer.

-1During 2020 the Niagara County Water District collected and analyzed 50 samples for lead and copper.
+1During 2024 the Niagara County Water District collected and analyzed 50 samples for lead and copper.
 The level presented represents the 90th percentile of the 50 sites tested.
 The 90th percentile is equal to or greater than 90% of the lead or copper values detected at your water system.
-The analysis showed concentrations below action levels for all 50 copper samples and 49 of 50 lead samples.
+The analysis showed concentrations below action levels for all 50 copper samples and 50 of 50 lead samples.